 If expense was an issue for the CDC, it certainly was not for the groups that favor the current technology.
 According to the latter, two cholera-sized “books” can be scanned at “single-letter” resolution over 30 times in less than 24 hours.

 So why did it take 11 months to nail the source of Haiti’s cholera?
-The only reason it took so long to discover that Haiti’s cholera came from Nepal is because scientists had until now not bothered to compare the cholera from Haiti to cholera from Nepal.
+The only reason it took so long to discover that Haiti’s cholera came from Nepal is because, despite an epidemiological link of the disease to a UN “peacekeepers” base full of Nepalese troops, scientists had not bothered to compare the cholera from Haiti to cholera from Nepal.

 Back when a precise knowledge of the source of the epidemic would have saved lives and probably aborted the renewal of the U.N.
 (MINUSTAH) mandate in Haiti, John Mekalanos’ group at Harvard promised to carry out the study that was finally done by Aarestrup, Keim, and Shakya.
 Mekalanos argued that the conclusive proof of the origin of any cholera could only come from studies using the most modern methods.
 Other scientists deferred to Harvard, first because, well, it was Harvard, and second, because they could not afford the new technology.
 Instead of doing a proper study, however, Mekalanos’ group compared the DNA of the cholera from Haiti to the DNA of three types of cholera from different epidemics.
 Not a single one was from Nepal.

 In the end the Harvard group published an article in which the word “Nepal” did not appear even once.
 The cholera they used were from an epidemic in Peru and two different epidemics in Bangladesh.
 They merely concluded that the cholera in Haiti is Asian: a fact that was already known from the CDC studies.

 Dr. Mekalanos had this to say during an interview with Science Watch in February 2011: